This site requires a more recent version of Adobe Flash Player to function properly.

 The positive growth of franchised stores internationally has been negatively offset by store closures in the U.S. as part of the company's restructuring efforts to reduce self-cannibalization.

 With restructuring now complete, we forecast more aggressive store openings.
-For 2014 and beyond, we expect the increase in the average number of franchised restaurants to be around 600-700 stores annually.
+For 2016, the company targets to open nearly 750-800 stores, with primary focus in Asian markets.
+Beyond that, we expect the increase in the average number of franchised restaurants to be around 700-750 stores annually.

 - Rate of growth for franchised restaurants greater than company-operated restaurants